miguel-guerrero/pppy/README.md

 ## 3. Embedding a line of python

-    % (with a space after) is to insert python code
+    % (with a space after) is used to insert python code

-use 'end' instead of unindent when needed to resolve indentation anbiguity
+use 'end' instead of unindent when needed to resolve indentation ambiguity

     % if x>0:
     aaa